stacknerd/ioBroker.msghub/docs/modules/README.md

-# MsgHub Modules (src/) – Overview
+# Message Hub Core Modules (`src/`) – Overview

-This document describes how the core classes in `src/` work together.
-Detailed documentation for each module lives in `docs/modules/` and is linked below.
+This document explains the **core engine** of Message Hub: the classes in `src/` and how they work together.
+The core is responsible for the message model and lifecycle (store, validation, persistence, rendering, dispatch).

+This is “the inside” of Message Hub.
+It is designed to be stable and integration-agnostic.
+If you are looking for the ioBroker-facing parts, jump to [`docs/plugins/README.md`](../plugins/README.md).

+Detailed docs for each module are linked at the bottom of this page.

+## What the core can do (and what it cannot)

+Core modules can:

+- Define what a valid Message Hub `Message` looks like and how updates (“patches”) work
+- Keep a canonical in-memory list of messages (single source of truth)
+- Persist/restore that list and write append-only history
+- Render messages into display-friendly output (template placeholders → `display.*`)
+- Trigger notification events (dispatch), without caring about delivery channels

+Core modules intentionally do not:

+- Listen to ioBroker events directly
+- Deliver notifications to “real” channels

+Those IO responsibilities live in plugins (`lib/`).
+The adapter wires everything together in `main.js`.

 ## Data Flow (Simplified)